getmoro/moro/README.md

 ## How it works?
 Short version:

 It's simple.
-When you start your work, you run the program.
-When you are leaving you run the program.
+When you start your work, you run moro.
+And when you are leaving, run moro again.
 And it tells you how long you have worked.

 Long version:
 1. when you com to work you say moro: